MAPF-Competition/Code-Archive/2024 Competition/README.md

 ## Start-kit

-All codes in this folder are prepared based on the [2024 Competition Start-kit](https://github.com/MAPF-Competition/Start-Kit/tree/v2.1.2).
+All codes under this directory are prepared based on the [2024 Competition Start-kit](https://github.com/MAPF-Competition/Start-Kit/tree/v2.1.2).

 ## Teams and Entries: